mathewlowry/myhub-gpt/permanent versions/chatgpt integration plans 1.md

 	* if sum(mix) > 8000 then exit and use mix as prompt context
 	* else repeat with next longest note
 * if sum(mix) < 8000 then repeat for Highlight = NO

+---

+## Revision Notes

+This is one of this wiki's pages managed with the **permanent versions pattern** described in  [Two wiki authors and a blogger walk into a bar…](https://mathewlowry.medium.com/two-wiki-authors-and-a-blogger-walk-into-a-bar-7106c8376c6e)

+- version control
+    - this is version: 1
+    - here is the current version: [[chatgpt integration plans]]